kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Lifecycle test for both `Basic` and `Gang` Jobs (create, update, delete Job; verify `Workload` and `PodGroup` are materialized, pods have `schedulingGroup`, and Job deletion cascades to `Workload`/`PodGroup` deletion).
-- Elastic scaling: updating `spec.scheduling.policy.gang.minCount` (or `spec.parallelism` when
+- Elastic scaling: updating `spec.scheduling.schedulingPolicy.gang.minCount` (or `spec.parallelism` when
   `minCount` is unset) updates the `Workload` and the runtime `PodGroup`.
 - Passthrough: topology constraints, disruption mode, and resourceClaims declared in `spec.scheduling` appear in the compiled `Workload`/`PodGroup`.